czdqzz/czdqzz/README.md

 Switch gear is relatively important in electrical systems.
 We will introduce some switch gears of CZDQZZ in this markdown text file.
 [Switch Gear](/SWITCH-GEAR.md)

+## Distribution Boxes

+Distribution boxes are widely used in electrical systems.
+They receive electrical power from a main power line and distribute it.
+We will introduce some distribution boxes of CZDQZZ in this markdown text file.
+[Distribution Boxes](/DISTRIBUTION-BOX.md)